cypherdotexe/virtualbattlefield/ReadMe.md

 #### Oct.
 29, 2018

 Browse the Windows Store.
 What app did you find that surprised you?
 Is there an essential app to your life missing that from the store?
 What is it and where can one find it?

 Answer: I found a video player called VLC, which surprised me because being a free application, I thought it was an open source program you couldn't get on the Microsoft Store.

 One essential application to me is foobar2000, an audio player that is also free.
 What's special about it is that music lovers like myself can look at the spectograms of any of my songs and see how their sounds are visualized.
 It can be downloaded at www.foobar2000.org

 #### Notes

 The home stretch

-Technical Blog Sheckpoints
+Technical Blog Checkpoints
 Professoinalism weeks
 2x mcsa practice quizzes
 change managment whitepaper (ch.2)